SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 1. On a DataMiner Agent, open *C:\\Skyline DataMiner\\MaintenanceSettings.xml*.

-1. Add an HTTPS tag with the necessary attributes.
+1. At the top level of the \<MaintenanceSettings> XML tree, add an HTTPS tag with the necessary attributes.
 For example:

     ```xml
     <MaintenanceSettings>